3dcitydb/3dcitydb-docs/source/overview/main-features.rst

 models.
 Information balloons for all objects can be configured by the user.
-The exported models are especially suited to be visualized using the 3DCityDB-Web-Map-Client (see below), an Open Source 3D web viewer that is based on the CesiumJS Webglobe framework with many functional extensions.
+The exported models are especially suited to be visualized using the 3DCityDB-Web-Map-Client (see below), an Open Source 3D web viewer that is based on the CesiumJS web globe framework with many functional extensions.

 Spreadsheet export
 ~~~~~~~~~~~~~~~~~~

-The *Spreadsheet Generator* (SPSHG) allows exporting thematic data of 3D
+The *Spreadsheet Generator Plugin* (SPSHG) allows exporting thematic data of 3D
 objects into tables in CSV and Microsoft Excel format which can be uploaded
 to a Google Spreadsheet within the Google Document Cloud.
 For every
-selected geoobject one row is being exported where the first column always
+selected geo-object one row is being exported where the first column always
 contains the GMLID value of the respective object.
 The further columns can
 be selected by the user.
 This tool can be used to export attribute data
 from e.g. buildings like the class, function, usage, roof type, address,